ShagilNawaz/PRODIGY_Calculator_Task01/README.md

 - Responsive design for various screen sizes.

 ## Usage

-1. Visit the [Jaizzer Calculator](https://jaizzer.github.io/calculator/) live page.
-2. Click on the number buttons to input your calculations.
+.
+Click on the number buttons to input your calculations.
-3. Click on the operation buttons to select the desired operation.
+.
+Click on the operation buttons to select the desired operation.
-4. Click on the equal button (`=`) to see the result.
+.
+Click on the equal button (`=`) to see the result.
-5. Use the delete button to remove the last digit from your input.
+.
+Use the delete button to remove the last digit from your input.
-6. Use the clear button to reset the calculator.
+.
+Use the clear button to reset the calculator.

 ## Technologies Used